 The trouble with talking about time, is that it is a somewhat simplistic perspective over what is a complex and challenging issue.

 When we say practitioners need time, we may not actually be articulating what the actual issues are.

 The problem, that we are discussing, is that academics and practitioners despite all their experiences during the pandemic lockdowns still need to adopt new practices and learn to do things in different ways, whether that be through the use of technology, or different teaching practices.
 They often picked up the technical skills required, but their pedagogical, design and delivery skills may need development and updating.
 When taking with practitioners they often talk about not having the time.

 The problem appears to many others as well, to be a lack of time, especially when they ask for feedback from staff and get these kinds of responses.

 “I don’t have the time.”
 “When am I suppose to find time to do all this?”
 “I am going to need more time.”

-However is time the solution to the problem?
+So is time the solution to the problems we face in education?

-Well it is a solution to the problem of not having enough time.
+Well providing time is obviously a solution to the problem of not having enough time.